 a charity focused on helping a school for the children in Haiti.

-When pricing my pieces, I have included all shipping costs, the cost of the wood, finishing supplies, shop costs of electricity, tool sharpening and replacement as well as the charitable donation.
+When pricing my pieces, I have included all domestic shipping costs, the cost of the wood, finishing supplies, shop costs of electricity, tool sharpening and replacement as well as the charitable donation.
 My current expectation is that a third of the cost of each item purchased will be donated to a chosen charity.

 In working both domestic and exotic woods I have made certain as far as I am able that they are sustainably sourced.
 All finishes I use are food safe, many of the items being finished with oils which can easily be renewed with a new application of an oil such as mineral, linseed or walnut.
 Special care instructions are included with each purchase.